Register now for the next webinar (26/02):

 Building on the theoretical understanding of cross-selling in purchasing, the immense importance of this strategy for modern companies is evident in practice.
 While conventional purchasing processes are often isolated and focused on individual transactions, cross-selling opens up the possibility of deepening existing supplier relationships and expanding the purchasing portfolio in a targeted manner.
 In view of increasing market requirements and the need to optimize costs, a transformation from traditional to integrative procurement approaches is becoming essential.

-Old: Traditional purchasing practices
+Traditional approach: Traditional purchasing practices

-Traditional approach: In traditional procurement, companies usually rely on individual suppliers for specific products or services.
+In traditional procurement, companies usually rely on individual suppliers for specific products or services.
 The focus is on comparing offers and selecting the most favorable supplier for each individual requirement.
 Tools such as manual ordering processes and separate contract negotiations are the norm.
 However, this approach leads to a fragmented supplier landscape and increased administrative costs.
 The main reason for this is a lack of synergy effects, as procurement is not bundled, which leads to missed opportunities in terms and conditions negotiations and a lack of process efficiency.

 New: Cross-selling